AusMicrobiome/metagenome/squeezemeta_reads_analysis.md

 The following software is used:

-	1. Squeezemeta version 1.4.0 (Tamames and Puente-Sanchez 2019)
+	1. Squeezemeta (Tamames and Puente-Sanchez 2019)
+	2. Perl 5.32.1
+	3. Python 3

-	2. Squeezemeta database build date for this workflow is: May 12 07:09:20 2021
+Squeezemeta version and database build date used for analysis is provided in the methods file:

-	3. Perl 5.32.1
-	4. Python 3
+	sampleID_MGSD_CSIRO.sqmreads.out.methods.txt

 ### A] File preparation and naming
 #### A-1] Preparation of input files